 What is syringoma?

 Syringomas are benign tumors of eccrine origin commonly found around (usually below) the eyes .
 The sweat glands around the eyes are the common sites of transformation into syringoma but the eruptive type of syringoma may involve several parts of the body.

 Treatments for syringoma include using creams or having the dermatologist do any of the following:

 Excision: the dermatologist will use a small scalpel to cut and take out the syringoma one by one.
 This might take a long time and may hurt especially if it is deep which is why anesthesia is sometimes needed.

-Electrodessication and curettage: the curettage part simply means that the syringoma will be scraped down; this is followed by electrodessication which will dry/burn the area using electric current.
+Electrodessication and curettage: electrodessication means ‘burning’ the area using electric current and the curettage part simply means that the syringoma will be scraped down.
 The 2 techniques will be repeated alternately until the doctor is satisfied that the syringoma plus a little of the normal skin area is clear.

 Dermabrasion: this is a milder form of scraping; doctors may use diamond-tipped pens to abrade the surface of the syringoma until it looks flat.

 CO2 laser: the laser kills tumor cells.
 Application of 50% trichloroacetic acid may be done after the laser; this was said to be effective for removing deep-seated syringoma cells and for reducing the side effects like scarring.